San Antonio salon raises thousands of dollars for Ukraine aid efforts

 In the stylist’s chair—the conversation is centered around Olena Khrystyuk’s home country.

-“Seeing your home country completely debilitated, just destroyed, executed, it’s hard," Khrystyuk says its hard to watch her home country devastated after Russia's ongoing invasion.
+“Seeing your home country completely debilitated, just destroyed, executed, it’s hard," Khrystyuk said.

 Khrystyuk feels that the invasion by Russia, labeled by Vladimir Putin as a ‘special military operation’ won’t stop in Ukraine.